-Please give the a name: new folder Cancel OK
+Please give the new folder a name: Cancel OK Ì

 The dialog box for naming a new folder

 2. Type a name for the new folder.

 Apple File Exchange rejects folder names that are too long or that contain characters or sequences not acceptable in the destination disk's operating system.